-- 2.8 Disaster management plans are compiled on the basis of a generic plan including standard operating procedures and best practice, and then expanded with risk-specific plans that address disaster management for special circumstances where the generic plan needs to be adapted. - 2.9 This Disaster Risk Management Plan is produced by Overstrand Disaster Management as part of its responsibility in terms of the Disaster Management Act, 57 of 2002.
+- (b) Consistent with the disaster management policy framework of the Overberg District, Provincial Government and National Government. - 2.8 Disaster management plans are compiled on the basis of a generic plan including standard operating procedures and best practice, and then expanded with risk-specific plans that address disaster management for special circumstances where the generic plan needs to be adapted.

+2.9 This Disaster Risk Management Plan is produced bу Overstrand Disaster Management as part of its responsibility in terms of the Disaster Management Act, 57 of 2002.
 This document is intended for internal use of the Organization and Entities concerned should be treated as confidential and not be displayed in whole or in part in any public place or to the media.
 The recipients will be advised when the Disaster Management Plan has been amended or updated.
 Each recipient should then obtain and distribute copies of these amendments to their respective members as required and the replaced pages I copies should be destroyed.